outlander-app/outlander-osx/README.md

 As an example, `l2` can become `load arrows`, or `atk mace` can become `.hunt offhand lob mace`.

+### Substitutes
+Provide substitute text based on regex to add or replace game text.
+For example, adding numbers to mana perception or weapon appraisals.

+### Gags
+You can provide a list of things to ignore being shown.

 ### Windows
 Customize and save your window layout with draggable/resizable windows.
 Create custom windows and show/hide existing windows with the #window command.